 Home to Naples, one of the largest cities in Italy, Campania is the third most populated region in the country.
-Located on the south-east Mediterranean coast, Campania is rich in food, architecture and Roman history.
-One of the most iconic sites in the region is Mount Vesuvius, a volcanic peak that overlooks 3 million dwellers in Naples.
-To this day it is considered the most dangerous volcano on earth due to the shear number of inhabitants below it.
+Located on the south-east Mediterranean coast, it is rich in food, architecture and Roman history.
+One of the most iconic sites in the region is Mount Vesuvius, a volcanic peak that overlooks 3 million inhabitants of Naples.
+To this day it is considered the most dangerous volcano on earth due to the sheer number of inhabitants below it.

-Other than the famous ruined Roman city of Pompeii that has been left behind, the region is arguably home to one of the most widely eaten dishes in the world - Pizza.
-Naples has been regarded the birth place of pizza, innovating the basic focaccia by adding toppings which evolved into what we have today.
+Other than the famous ruined Roman city of Pompeii, the region is arguably home to one of the most widely eaten dishes in the world - pizza.
+Naples has been regarded the birth place of pizza, with a plain focaccia base having toppings added and the end result being what we have today.

 JOIN THE 200 PEOPLE A WEEK WHO SIGN UP TO OUR EMAIL

 Be first to know about new menus, products and offers.
 You can unsubscribe at any time – see our Privacy Notice for details